comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 These data vaults form personal [Knowledge Graphs](cite:cites knowledgegraphs), which are often represented as collections of [Linked Data documents](cite:cites linkeddata).
-The presence of such data vaults results in a large-scale distribution of data, where applications involving multiple individuals' data require accessing
+The presence of such data vaults results in a large-scale distribution of data, where applications involving multiple individuals' data require accessing thousands or even millions of documents across different data vaults across the Web.
+These applications cannot effectively be built today due to the lack of querying techniques that can hande the requirements of decentralized environments like Solid.
 <span class="placeholder printonly">
 <span style="display: block; height: 9em;"></span>
 <!-- This is a dummy placeholder for the ACM first page footnote -->
 </span>
-thousands or even millions of documents across different data vaults across the Web.
-These applications cannot effectively be built today due to the lack of query execution techniques that are capable of handling the requirements of decentralized environments such as Solid.

 The majority of research in the domain of query execution over Knowledge Graphs on the Web has been focused on centralized use cases, where all data is captured in a single or a small number of sources, usually exposed as [SPARQL endpoints](cite:cites spec:sparqlprot).
 Even though [several federated query execution approaches exist](cite:cites fedx, tpf, hibiscus, splendid), they have been designed for federating over *a few (~10) large sources*, while decentralized environments such as Solid are identified by *a large number (~millions) of small sources*.
-Furthermore, many federated query execution techniques assume all sources to be known prior to query execution, which is not feasible in decentralized environments due to the lack of a centralized index.
+Furthermore, many federated query execution techniques assume all sources to be known prior to query execution, which is not feasible in decentralized environments due to the lack of a central index.
-Therefore, these techniques are currently not suitable for decentralized environments.
+Hence, these techniques are unsuitable for decentralized environments.

 [*Link Traversal Query Processing (LTQP)*](cite:cites linktraversal, linktraversalfoundations) is an alternative query execution paradigm that is more promising for uncharted decentralized environments.
 It can query over a continuously growing range of documents that are discovered during query execution, by _following hyperlinks_ between Linked Data documents using the [*follow-your-nose* principle](cite:cites linkeddata).
-While LTQP has mainly been a theoretically interesting technique, it has not seen any practical use cases so far, in particular because of performance concerns.
+While LTQP has mainly been a theoretically interesting technique, it has not seen any practical use so far, in particular because of performance concerns.

 In this work, we prove that LTQP